Poppy Seeds and Opiates

 What Are Opiates?

-Opioids, while they are synthetic, are structurally related to the alkaloids found in opium.
-Opium comes from the resin of the opium poppy plant.
 The natural opiate alkaloids used as pain relievers include codeine and morphine.
 Synthetic opioid derivatives include heroin, fentanyl, methadone, and hydromorphone.
 Regardless of whether someone is actively using natural opiates or synthetic opioids, the risks are similar.
 Negative effects of administering these substances include psychological addiction, physical dependence, and fatal respiratory depression.

-Opiates and opioids can also show up on substance tests for employment and other scenarios.
-With all that in mind, people frequently wonder about the relationship between poppy seeds and opiates.
+People frequently wonder about the relationship between poppy seeds and opiates.
 Are poppy seeds opiates?
 Could eating poppy seeds show up on a drug test since they come from the same plant as this class of drugs?

 A drug test will be able to determine that a person isn’t using heroin if they take a drug test after eating poppy seeds.
 However, the results won’t discern whether or not that person has used other opiates.
 As a result of false positives stemming from poppy seeds, the federal government raised the opiate threshold for employee drug tests.
 It was raised from 0.3 micrograms to 2 micrograms per milliliter.
-This reduces the chances of poppy seeds showing up on an opiate drug test.
+This adjustment reduces the chances of poppy seeds showing up on an opiate drug test.

-If you’re someone who’s struggling with substance use disorder, or have a loved one who is, reach out to the team at The Recovery Village.
-Whether you’re ready for treatment or you just want to learn more, we are happy to provide you with answers, information and support.
+If you’re someone who’s struggling with substance use disorder or have a loved one who is, reach out to the team at The Recovery Village.
+Whether you’re ready for treatment or you just want to learn more, we are happy to provide you with answers, information, and support.

 Have more questions about Opiate abuse?Read the most frequently asked questions